Beaches may have serious hazards. Sudden drop-offs, sharp rocks, unpredictable weather and unexpected waves heighten the risk of swimming in a lake.

 Structural Currents Illustration

-• Slow your speed and exercise caution when operating a boat near a swim zone or a beach.
-Swimmers may stray outside the designated swim zones and are tough to see if you're going too fast or not paying attention
+• Operate powerboats responsibly – don't speed close to shore, exercise caution when operating a boat near a swim zone or a beach.
+Swimmers may stray outside the designated swim zones and are difficult to spot while at high speeds.

 • Be aware of the wake from your boat.
-Nearby swimmers and other small craft may be overwhelmed by the waves
+Nearby swimmers and other small craft may be overwhelmed by the waves.

 Beach Water Quality